|

 - OLUWAFUNMILAYO:

-Variant of African Yoruba Olufunmilayo, meaning
+Variant spelling of African Yoruba Olufunmilayo, meaning

 "God gave me joy."